 Click here to add this pattern to your Ravelry queue!

 Once you get done with round 10, you’ll come back here for the ending.
 The pattern calls for a 4mm (G) hook, but many people have written to tell me they ended up with a child size beanie using this hook, so please, feel free to begin with a 5mm (H) hook, or 6 mm (J) hook if needed.
-I have very loose tension, and have included gauge instructions to help you out.
+I have very relaxed tension, and have included gauge instructions to help you out.
 Please do a test swatch first!
 You’ll thank me later. 😉

 Ok, lets begin!